+Figure XXX.
+Tree population pyramid.

 Appendices

 Appendix A. Statistical methods

 Disease mapping

 Disease maps aim at representing the geographical distribution of the incidence of disease.
 In the frame of the RIF software, only maps produced with counts of data are considered.
 Counts of disease cases are reported for a list of regions, denoted here areas, and delimited by geographical boundaries.
 The easiest way to map the geographical variations of the disease would be to directly map the counts.
 However, these counts depend strongly of the age-sex composition of the population at risk within each area, and cannot be directly compared.
 Consequently it is necessary to apply the use of standardisation and standardised rates to exclude the effect of populations.
 Standardisation requires the definition of a ‘comparison’ population associated to each area.
 The comparison population may be the total population of all study areas, or subsets of study areas.